With the new year fast approaching, it’s the perfect time to check in and review some essential healthy habits for women over 40.

 Healthy Eating Habits for Women Over 40:

-To ensure you get the nutrients you need, eat various food, including fruits, vegetables, whole grains, lean proteins, and healthy fats, while avoiding processed foods, sugar, red meat, and unhealthy fats.
+To ensure you get the nutrients you need, eat various foods, including fruits, vegetables, whole grains, lean proteins, and healthy fats, while avoiding processed foods, sugar, red meat, and unhealthy fats.

 Here are a few healthy eating tips for women: